AdeniyiAdesakin/windows-group-policy-administration-lab/README.md

   <img src="https://i.imgur.com/cuDz3Sh.png" width="750" alt="Windows rejecting a password that does not meet the domain policy">
 </p>

-Each Active Directory domain has one effective domain account policy.
-If different groups require different password policies, fine-grained password policies should be used instead of linking password-policy GPOs to user OUs.

 ### 4. Deployed Firefox with Group Policy